The Controller Compendium (Best DJ Controllers in 2018)

-Since the digital DJing revolution, the art of mixing music has become accessible to many people who would have otherwise been left out, due to a lack of options or money.
-The development of robust mixing software, along with the hardware to control it, has been one of the most significant things to ever happen in the industry.
+The development of robust DJ software, along with the hardware to control it, has been one of the most significant things to ever happen within the industry.

 The hardware market continues to grow, and people are now able to choose a controller which fits their budget, workflow, and choice of software.
 This is wonderful news for DJs, but it also makes the shopping process difficult.